newbie questions [Archive] - DSF - The Dye Sublimation Forum

 Sale

-- Only work with sublimation ink, regular ink doesnt work.
-Only compatible with sublimation printer
+- Only functional with sublimation ink; regular ink is unsuitable.
+Only compatible with sublimation printers

 Pros